 A new theoretical framework looks at punishment from the prisoner's perspective and reveals how the lived experience of punishment differs from the punishment conceived by lawmakers "on the books."

-While conducting dissertation research partially funded by NIJ at the University of California, Irvine, researcher Lori Sexton examined the experiences of 80 male and female inmates under direct and indirect supervision in three Ohio state prisons.
+While conducting dissertation research partially funded by NIJ at the University of California, Irvine, researcher Lori Sexton examined the experiences of 80 male and female persons under direct and indirect supervision in three Ohio state prisons.
 How do they understand and orient to being in prison?
 Do they interpret punishment in different ways?
 She used qualitative interview data to develop the "penal consciousness" framework.
-This new theoretical framework moves beyond the objective aspects of incarceration to help us understand the subjective experience of punishment, specifically how prisoners make sense of their time in prison.
+This new theoretical framework moves beyond the objective aspects of incarceration to help us understand the subjective experience of punishment, specifically how do people who are incarcerated make sense of their time in prison.

 What Is Punishment?

 Symbolic punishments are losses and deprivations representative of something larger.
-Nearly all prisoners interviewed agreed that simply being in prison was a big part of their punishment.
-In addition, four symbolic punishments loomed largest for prisoners: the related losses of autonomy, self and humanity — all connected to this loss of freedom — and the loss of family.
+Nearly all who were interviewed agreed that simply being in prison was a big part of their punishment.
+In addition, four symbolic punishments loomed largest for them: the related losses of autonomy, self and humanity — all connected to this loss of freedom — and the loss of family.

 The Salience and Severity of Punishment

 Sexton went beyond simply cataloging the array of punishments described by the 80 prisoners.
-She also looked at how the experience of punishment varies using two dimensions that arose inductively from the data: severity (the punishment's intensity as experienced by prisoners) and salience (the importance of punishment in the minds and lives of prisoners).
+She also looked at how the experience of punishment varies using two dimensions that arose inductively from the data: severity (the punishment's intensity as experienced by incarcerated persons) and salience (the importance of punishment in their minds and lives).

 Sexton found that the severity of punishment exists on a continuum, ranging from extremely low to almost unbearably high.
 Notably, concrete punishment (for example, a high-sodium diet or overpriced toiletries) tends to be relatively low in severity, whereas symbolic punishment (for example, loss of freedom or severed ties with loved ones) tends to be far more severe.